 Today the HRT concept is the smartest operational method for handling the specific properties of RAP.

-Making mix that theoretically consists of 100% RAP is impressive.
-Yet many mix makers will utilise lesser amounts of RAP.
+Many mix makers prefer to utilize lesser amounts of RAP.
 What are the solutions for these customers?

 Many of our customers fall into this category, and we most assuredly have products for them.